 Be sure to close the header and footer (just double-click in the body of your page) to see how the page numbering will look.

-If your chapters will have unique content in the header, you’ll need to insert section breaks at the end of each chapter.
+If your chapters have unique content in the header, you’ll need to insert section breaks at the end of each chapter.
 With that done, add page numbering to the first section.
 For each successive section, you’ll need to change the formatting when you insert the page numbers: select Continue from the previous section in the Page Number Format menu.

 Simplifying the Complex